rumca-js/RSS-Link-Database/2006/bookmarks_EN_entries.md

  - [https://www.independent.co.uk/news/media/how-the-spooks-took-over-the-news-780672.html](https://www.independent.co.uk/news/media/how-the-spooks-took-over-the-news-780672.html)
  - date published: 2006-12-21 15:22:51+00:00
  - user: None
- - tags: ['government', 'disinformation', 'iraq', 'big brother', 'misinformation', 'propaganda', 'fact check', 'osama']
+ - tags: ['misinformation', 'big brother', 'propaganda', 'fact check', 'disinformation', 'government', 'iraq']

 ## The PsyOps War: A Look at the Lincoln Group and the U.S. Military’s Planting of Stories in the Iraqi Press
  - [https://www.democracynow.org/2006/3/24/the_psyops_war_a_look_at](https://www.democracynow.org/2006/3/24/the_psyops_war_a_look_at)